* As an Amazon affiliate, this site earns from qualifying purchases.

 • How can you incorporate the teachings of the Holy Spirit into your actions and choices?

-Quotes and Social Media Graphics for the 6th Sunday of Easter Year C
+Social Media Graphics and Bulletin Artwork for the 6th Sunday of Easter Year C

 Peace I leave with you; my peace I give to you.
 Not as the world gives do I give it to you.
 Do not let your hearts be troubled or afraid.